jdx/crm_perf/README.md

 Notes
 -----

+* anything not marked as 'HTML' was hitting `api/v1/customers.json`.
 * node.js tests never used an orm
 * It's very interesting that rails + mongo was slower than rails + pg since you'd think mongo would be faster, and that there was no ORM with mongo.
 This was repeatable too.